jlmelville/sneer/docs/exported-data.md

 * `nf` - the number of cost function evaluations.
 * `ng` - the number of cost gradient evaluations.

 `nf` and `ng` only count the function and gradient values with respect to the error in the coordinates.
-Extra function and gradient evaluations made as part of optimizing "dynamic" parameters are not included here.
+Extra function and gradient evaluations made as part of optimizing "dynamic" parameters, if they were optimized separately from the coordinates (i.e. you set `alt_opt = TRUE`), are not included here.
 See the [Embedding Methods](embedding-methods.html) section for details on which methods are (or can be made) dynamic in this way.
+See the section on the `dyn` return value below to get these separate function and gradient counts.

 ## `ret`